whitneyburton/portfolios/students/1510/beth-sebian/20160121-beth-sebian-m2.markdown

 ### Attendance

-I had no major attendance events in Module 1.
+I had no major attendance events in Module 2.

 ### Work

 The project work below reveals some consistent themes across my work this module:
-* Working knowledge of Rails, TDD and debugging with Pry and Byebug
+* Working knowledge of Rails, TDD and debugging with Pry and Byebug.
 * Seeking experience in areas of weakness: testing with RSpec when given choice, creating additional Rails projects outside of class for extra repetitions.
 * Continuing to struggle with style: tests are too verbose, methods could be cleaner, inadequate time spent refactoring.
 * Collaborating effecting, demonstrating ability to lead projects, execute concensus goals, work well with others.